modulelife/Qcdtr1/README.md

 # Quantum Computing Development technical release1 (Qcdtr1)

 ## Overview
-The QCD API is a high-performance quantum computing simulation backend designed for quantum algorithm development and experimentation.
+The QCD is a high-performance quantum computing simulation backend designed for quantum algorithm development and experimentation.
 Key features include:

 1.Incorporates the Qulacs C++ library as internal engine.
 See their homepage->[Qulacs](https://github.com/qulacs/qulacs).
 Supporting up to 32 qubits(requires 64GB DRAM)